adoptium/adoptium.net-redesign/content/blog/Reproducible-Comparison-Builds/index.md

 Now that we understand the significance of reproducibility, let’s dive into the importance of tracking reproducibility.

-- Security Auditingin - In the context of security, comparison builds are essential for verifying that security patches have been applied correctly and that no new vulnerabilities have been introduced.
+- Security Auditing - In the context of security, comparison builds are essential for verifying that security patches have been applied correctly and that no new vulnerabilities have been introduced.

 - Regressions Caused by Changes to Build Process or Dependencies - While we are comparing 2 builds built from identical source, we also know that many other factors can impact whether 2 builds are identical.
 For example, if a different version of a compiler is used, or other implicit inputs to the build pipeline, these changes can directly affect whether 2 builds are identical.
 Comparison builds help in detecting these types of regressions—instances where build script or dependency changes can break reproducibility.